pyscaffold/pyscaffold/docs/usage.rst

    tox -e publish -- --repository pypi  # to release your package to PyPI tox -av  # to list all the tasks available

+The following figure demonstrates the usage of `putup` with the new experimental interactive mode for setting up a simple project named `myproj`.
+It uses the `--cirrus` flag to add CI support (via `Cirrus CI`_), and tox_ to run automated project tasks.

 .. image:: gfx/demo.gif
     :alt: Creating a simple package with PyScaffold
     :target: https://asciinema.org/a/qzh5ZYKl1q5xYEnM4CHT04HdW?autoplay=1